noah-mclain/fera5-invaders/README.md

 ## Overview

-Fera5 Invaders is an arcade-style shooting game where players control a spaceship to fend off waves of invading fera5s from outer space.
+Fera5 Invaders is an arcade-style shooting game where players control a spaceship to fend off waves of invading fera5 from outer space.
 This project also includes an AI component that learns to play the game using reinforcement learning techniques.

 ## Features

-- Classic shoot 'em up gameplay with inceasing difficulty.
+- Classic shoot 'em up gameplay with increasing difficulty.
 - Collect power-ups to enhance your weapons.
 - Engaging graphics and sound effects.
 - AI agent that learns to play the game through training.